glasgowm148/ergonaut-handbook/dApps/Spectrum.md

 - **The Spectrum.DEX Protocol**: a set of smart contracts that create an automated market maker and order book;
 - **Spectrum.DEX User Interface (UI)**: a web (or mobile) interface which provides access in conjunction with the protocol;
 - **Spectrum.DEX Execution Bots**xxxxxxx: off-chain software whose function is to execute DEX orders and works in a completely decentralized manner.

+> Defining cohorts of @spectrumlabs_ (ex.
+ErgoDEX) users for airdrop rewarding.
+The snapshot will be taken according to the following rules (read the whole thread 🧵):
+P.S.
+Any feedback is appreciated
+P.S.S.
+These are preliminary cohorts.
+May change based on feedback.
+> ----
+> - **Beta-testers:** all addresses that took a part (made at least 1 operation) in the protocol from 11 Aug 2021 00:00:00 UTC to 10 Nov 2021 00:00:00 UTC
+> - **Early off-chain operators:** all addresses that gained rewards as an off-chain operator from any operation in the protocol from 11 Aug 2021 00:00:00 UTC to 10 Nov 2021 00:00:00 UTC
+> - **Traders:** all addresses that made at least 5 swaps in the protocol from 10 Nov 2021 00:00:00 UTC to the TGE date
+> - **Off-chain operators:** all addresses that gained rewards as an off-chain operator from any operation in the protocol from 10 Nov 2021 00:00:00 UTC to the TGE date.
+The rewarding formula will account an amount of successfully matched orders.
+>--------
+> **[Original source Tweet](https://twitter.com/_yashablack/status/1563108257325281280?s=20&t=NRt9aVLq7xakVUk6-38oIA)** for verification and to join discussion on upcoming Spectrum token airdrop.

 _______
 **ErgoDex has rebranded to [Spectrum Labs!](https://ergonaut.space/en/dApps/ergodex)**